siunkim0/Undergraduate-Thesis/README.md

 This analysis measures the efficiency of the CMS single-muon trigger path `HLT_IsoMu24` using the Tag-and-Probe (T&P) method applied to Z → μμ events from the Run 2016H data-taking period.
 The trigger efficiency is measured as a function of muon pT, η, and dimuon invariant mass, and data-to-simulation scale factors are extracted.

+## Motivation

+Trigger efficiency measurements are a critical component of any CMS physics analysis.
+Without accurate knowledge of how efficiently the trigger selects events, cross section measurements and other precision results carry uncontrolled systematic uncertainties.
+The standard technique for measuring trigger efficiency at CMS is the Tag-and-Probe method, but it is typically performed internally by CMS members using proprietary tools and calibrations.

+This project explores whether the same measurement can be performed independently using publicly available CMS Open Data.
+This is non-trivial because the SKNanoAnalyzer framework was not designed for Open Data — it assumes access to CMS-internal era definitions, correction files, and sample databases.
+Adapting the framework to handle a custom `2016UL_OpenData` era required resolving multiple compatibility issues (see [Troubleshooting](#troubleshooting-cms-open-data-with-sknanoanalyzer)).

+The project serves both as an undergraduate thesis and as a practical guide for anyone attempting to use CMS Open Data with existing CMS analysis frameworks.

 **Main result:**
 ```
 SF = 0.934 ± 0.001 (stat.) ± 0.002 (syst.)